The Wendigo: A Terrifying Beast With an Insatiable Hunger for Human Flesh

 A Native American woman fighting against a Windigo.
 (Frank Victoria / cupick.com)

 Amongst the Cree, there is a traditional dance called the ‘Wihtikokansimoowin’, or ‘Wendigo-like dance’.
 During the dance, the fearsome Wendigo is portrayed satirically by the dancers.
 In addition to satirizing the Wendigo, some Native Americans even became ‘Wendigo hunters’.
+Belief in the Wendigo forms just a small part of American belief in the supernatural, with 1 in 8 Americans having admitted to a psychic reading, according to the Psychic Guild.

 At the beginning of the 20th century, an 87-year-old Cree man by the name of Jack Fiddler was tried for the murder of a Cree woman.
 Whilst he pleaded guilty to the crime, he defended himself by saying that the woman was on the verge of transforming into a Wendigo, as she was being possessed by the evil spirit.
 Therefore, she had to be killed before she murdered other members of the tribe.
 In addition to this woman, Fiddler claimed to have slain at least 13 other Wendigoag during his lifetime.